cloudevents/spec/discovery.md

 #### `GET /services`

 This MUST return an array of zero or more Services.
-The array MUST contain all Services available via this Discovery Enpoint.
+The array MUST contain the latest version of all Services available via this Discovery Enpoint.
 Any Service previously returned to a client that does not appear in this result can be assumed to be deleted.

 The collection of services MAY be filtered by supplying an attribute as a query parameter.
 Doing so will cause only Services with an exact match for that attribute to be included in the result.

-Discovery endpoints MUST support filtering with the following attributes and MAY ignore other filters.
+Discovery endpoints MUST support filtering with the following attributes and MUST reject any unsupported filters.

 - `name`